-If enabled in the ERXCTLR_EL1 register, all errors that are detected cause a fault handling interrupt to be generated on the nFAULTIRQ[0] pin (for L3 and snoop filter errors) or on the nFAULTIRQ[n+1] pin (for core n L1 and L2 errors).
+If enabled in the ERXCTLR_EL1 register, all errors that are detected cause a fault handling interrupt to be generated on either:

+- The nFAULTIRQ[0] pin (for L3 and snoop filter errors). - The nFAULTIRQ[n+1] pin (for core n L1 and L2 errors).